AOrobator/HelloAndroid/lesson18/Lesson18_Paging.md

 requests at the right time, saving data in the database, and displaying the data.
 So, run the app and search for repositories.

+## 9. Wrap up
+Now that we added all the components, let's take a step back and see how everything works together.

+The `DataSource.Factory` (implemented by Room) creates the `DataSource`.
+Then, `LivePagedListBuilder` builds the `LiveData<PagedList>`, using the passed-in `DataSource.Factory`, `BoundaryCallback`, and `PagedList` configuration.
+This `LivePagedListBuilder` object is responsible for creating `PagedList` objects.
+When a `PagedList` is created, two things happen at the same time:

+ * The `LiveData` emits the new `PagedList` to the `ViewModel`, which in turn passes it to the UI.
+   The UI observes the changed `PagedList` and uses its `PagedListAdapter` to update the `RecyclerView` that presents the `PagedList` data. (represented in the following animation by an empty square).
+ * The `PagedList` tries to get the first chunk of data from the `DataSource`.
+When the `DataSource` is empty, for example when the app is started for the first time and the database is empty, it calls `BoundaryCallback.onZeroItemsLoaded()`.
+In this method, the `BoundaryCallback` requests more data from the network and inserts the response data in the database.

+![page_list_loading]

+After the data is inserted in the `DataSource`, a new `PagedList` object is created (represented in the following animation by a filled-in square).
+This new data object is then passed to the `ViewModel` and UI using `LiveData` and displayed with the help of the `PagedListAdapter`.

+![updating_adapter]

+When the user scrolls, the `PagedList` requests that the `DataSource` load more data, querying the database for the next chunk of data.
+When the `PagedList` paged all the available data from the `DataSource`, `BoundaryCallback.onItemAtEndLoaded()` is called.
+The `BoundaryCallback` requests data from the network and inserts the response data in the database.
+The UI then gets re-populated based on the newly-loaded data.

+![updating_adapter]

 [Paging library]: https://developer.android.com/topic/libraries/architecture/paging
 [Paging Codelab]: https://codelabs.developers.google.com/codelabs/android-paging/index.html
 [Guide to App Architecture]: https://developer.android.com/jetpack/docs/guide